finos/OSLC-handbook/CONTRIBUTING.md

 Thanks for your interest in the Open Source License Handbook!
 We welcome input and contributions to this work.
 Please review the information below related to ways and how to contribute.

 Before you begin, please familiarize yourself with the [DOCUMENTATION.adoc] and other related information.
-Check for [https://github.com/finos-osr/OSLC-handbook/issues](open issues) or start a discussion around a new feature idea or a bug.
+Check for [open issues](https://github.com/finos-osr/OSLC-handbook/issues) or start a discussion around a new feature idea or a bug.

 # Contributor license agreements

-Before making your first contribution, please first complete a [https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Contribution+Compliance+Requirements#ContributionComplianceRequirements-ContributorLicenseAgreement](contributor license agreement) (either a [https://www.finos.org/hubfs/FINOS/governance/FINOS%20CCLA.pdf](CCLA) or [https://www.finos.org/hubfs/FINOS/governance/FINOS%20ICLA.pdf](ICLA)) and send it to legal@finos.org.
+Before making your first contribution, please first complete a [contributor license agreement](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Contribution+Compliance+Requirements#ContributionComplianceRequirements-ContributorLicenseAgreement) (either a [CCLA](https://www.finos.org/hubfs/FINOS/governance/FINOS%20CCLA.pdf) or [ICLA](https://www.finos.org/hubfs/FINOS/governance/FINOS%20ICLA.pdf)) and send it to legal@finos.org.
 (We know CLAs are a chore, but we serve a community that places a high value on legal certainty, so we appreciate your patience.)

 # Types of contributions